adolescent, & family therapy

 Couples therapy

-In therapy, we’ll work together to better understand what’s really going on in your relationship.
+In therapy, we’ll work together to better understand what is really going on in your relationship.
 We’ll take time to hear each of your perspectives and explore the feelings that may be driving certain reactions.
-The goal isn’t to place blame, but to get clear on the patterns that keep showing up, and more importantly, why they show up.
+The goal is not to place blame, but to get clear on the patterns that keep showing up, and more importantly, why they show up.
 With this insight, we can begin to shift how you relate to each other, build more trust, and create a stronger bond.
 The process helps both partners feel safer, more connected, and better able to navigate challenges together.

 Individual therapy